PowerShellYoungTeam/Countdown-Gui-s/README.md

 Just change $Duedate on line 8 for different time (Like New Years Eve ;D)

 $DueDate = Get-Date -Date "24/12/2021" -Hour 12 -Minute 30 #Due Date/Time!

+## Countdown-Shutdown

+another bit of fun, this will kill apps (Process names) you list in $Apps on line 88 before shutting down your machine, As now markets closed boss is happy if we monitor via work smartphones for next few hours